MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

 # Generate 'Document (preview)' output for a prompt (preview)
 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The document output lets you generate a Word document for your prompt response instead of text.
+The output of the 'Document (preview)' feature lets you generate a Microsoft Word document for your prompt response instead of text.
 The generated document follows a layout that needs to be provided in the document output settings.

-Following is an example of possible use cases with document output:
+The fFollowing list contains some possible use cases with document output:

 - Generate business documents within automations such as invoices, request for proposals (RFPs), contracts, and more.
 - Build reports or write documentation by gathering information from various sources.